boshkins/pelopia/doc/HLD.md

 		}

 ###Bounding Box search support
-To support search filtered by a BoundingBox, we need an ability to filter locations by their center point.
+To support search filtered by a BoundingBox, we need an ability to filter locations.
+Two different cases involve locations specified by a single point (a LatLon value) and by a geoshape ( an open or closed polygon ).

-**Q: What about locations with shaped geometry?
-Intersection with the given BoundingBox requires something else**

-**LatIndex**: an array of pairs "coordinate, object Id" sorted by coordinate (latitude).
+**PointLatIndex**: an array of pairs "coordinate, object Id" sorted by coordinate (latitude).
+This index will only contain objects with location specified as a point.
 There may be multiple entries with matching coordinates.

 The principal operation will be to extract the subset of points located between 2 coordinates [*low* .. *high*]:

 	FindSegment ( CoordIndex, LowCoord, HighCoord ) : ( firstIdx, lastIdx )
 		firstIdx = FindFirstGreaterThanOrEqual ( CoordIndex, 0, size ( CoordIndex ), LowCoord )
-		lastIdx = FindLastLessThanOrEqual ( CoordIndex, firstIdx, size ( CoordIndex ), HighCoord )
+		lastIdx = FindLastLessThanOrEqual ( CoordIndex,
+											firstIdx,
+											size ( CoordIndex ),
+											HighCoord )
 		return ( firstIdx, lastIdx )

 The coordinate will be initially represented as a double.
 The alternatives would be float and integer-based fixed point; it may make sense to decrease precision of the coordinate to save space in this structure.
 The full-precision coordinates extracted from the objects will then be used at the scoring stage to filter out false hits, if necessary.